Home

 Richard Eli Crosby

-Richard Eli "Dick" Crosby was born in 1903 near Mt.
-Pleasant, Westmoreland County, PA, the son of Lewis and Marietta (Minerd) Crosby.
+Richard Eli "Dick" Crosby was born on Nov.
+6, 1902 at Buckeye near Mount Pleasant, Westmoreland County, PA, the son of Lewis and Marietta (Minerd) Crosby.
 He was named in part for his maternal grandfather, Eli Minerd.

-They lived at Mt.
-Pleasant, in the building where Luther Grimm's funeral home later was established.
-At some point, they moved to a residence at 28 South Church Street in Mt.
-Pleasant.
+They lived at Mount Pleasant, in the building where Luther Grimm's funeral home later was established.
+At some point, they moved to a residence at 28 South Church Street in Mount Pleasant.

 Richard was an electrician.
 He and his brother Francis worked together installing wiring in houses.
 He also worked as a "stationery engineer" (custodian) at Frick Memorial Hospital for 20 years.